Unknown6656/roslyn/concepts/docs/concepts.md

 ### Derived Operations

-We translate Haskell’s qualified types as extra type parameters, constrained to be both structs and bound by translations of their type class constraints.
+We translate Haskell's qualified types as extra type parameters, constrained to be both structs and bound by translations of their type class constraints.

 For example, equality based list membership in Haskell is defined as follows: